diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

-The full reasoning for abandoning this approach, as well as related discussion, can be found in @results:user-controlled-taint and @discussion respectively.
+The full reasoning for abandoning this approach, as well as related discussion, can be found in @results:user-controlled-taint and @discussion:tool-design respectively.
 Nevertheless,
-this functionality is still available in #TheTool via a @cli flag to aid future work.
+this functionality is still available in #TheTool behind a @cli flag to aid future work.